Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 Google SketchUp has a number of clear advantages: The first being that it is free to use.
 The second being that it is very easy to use in comparison to other 3D modelling software packages.
 Being that I have little to no experience with creating 3D models, and the advice I've been given about the sheer gradient of the learning curve with such tools suggests I will need to devote a lot of time to the process, I feel that this may be a good place to start initially with a view to scale up afterwards.
 Research also shows there to be a vast library of 3D models to work with; Using a pre-created model and adapting it to suit one's needs can save a lot of production time.

-Google SketchUp's ease of use brings with it some pretty large disadvantages though; much of the ease comes from the fact that the program is far less feature rich than the industry standard counterparts such as Cinema 4D or Maya.
+Google SketchUp's ease of use brings with it some pretty large disadvantages though; much of the ease comes from the fact that the program is far less feature rich than the industry standard options such as [Cinema 4D](https://www.maxon.net/en-gb/) or [Maya](https://www.autodesk.co.uk/products/maya/overview).
 The quality and detail of the models is also questionable.
 Having ran my eyes over numerous models in the 3D warehouse there is a very obvious *SketchUp style* to a model and I question how viable the use of these models would be in a commercial environment.

 * Release information taken from the [SketchUp page on Wikepedia](https://en.wikipedia.org/wiki/SketchUp)